minetest/contentdb/app/flatpages/help/featured.md

 ## What are Featured Packages?

 Featured Packages are shown at the top of the ContentDB homepage.
-In the future, featured packages may be shown inside the Minetest client.
+In the future, featured packages may be shown inside the Luanti client.

-The purpose is to promote content that demonstrates a high quality of what is possible in Minetest.
+The purpose is to promote content that demonstrates a high quality of what is possible in Luanti.
 The selection should be varied, and should vary over time.
 The featured content should be content that we are comfortable recommending to a first time player.